 Note: If you have persistent dark thoughts, thoughts about hurting yourself or others, or suffered a severe emotional trauma, please consult a medical professional before doing these self-exploration exercises.
 They may not be right for you at this time

 For a week or two, jot down as much of your negative self talk and comments made to others as you can.
 Record the feelings and emotions that accompany them.
 You may want to carry a small notebook or voice recorder with you so you can journal throughout the day.

 Observe your thoughts without judgment.
 Do not censor or try to change them.
 Think of this exercise as an exploration and a learning experience.

 After that period, read over your journal and look for patterns.
 Notice how you view life, what you say to yourself and others, and your states of mind.
-Your focus for this reflection is your unhealthy, unproductive thinking patterns, not occasional, random thoughts.
+Your focus for this reflection is your habits of unhealthy, unproductive thinking patterns, not occasional, random thoughts.

 When you have completed your exploration and feel ready, you can begin to release and shift to more positive, productive thoughts.
 Many people report relief from physical and mental distress when they take steps to release their limiting beliefs and negative emotions.

 There is a positive side to thinking negative thoughts.
 When you tune into unpleasant mental chatter with nonjudgmental awareness and intention, you learn a lot about yourself.
 What you hear yourself saying alerts you to what parts of your life are not working, what parts need healing or change, and what you want moving forward.

 When you realize that your brain is only trying to keep you safe, even if misguided, you realize that your thoughts and emotions as allies instead of enemies.
 As crazy as this may sound, you can accept having negative thoughts, sometimes fleeting and sometimes insistent, and still have a positive mindset about them.